Grey-breasted parakeet

 The grey-breasted parakeet (Pyrrhura griseipectus) is an Endangered species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
-It is endemic to Ceará in northeastern Brazil.
+Long thought to be endemic to Ceará in northeastern Brazil, it has also been documented in Bahia.

 Taxonomy and systematics

 Until the early 2000s the grey-breasted parakeet was considered a subspecies of the white-eared parakeet (P. leucotis), which is also called maroon-faced parakeet.
 There is some thought that the specific epithet griseipectus should be replaced by anaca, which was originally applied to another parakeet, but which appears to have priority.

 Description

 The grey-breasted parakeet is 20 to 23 cm long.
 The sexes are the same.
 Adults have a brown crown, a plum-red face, and white ear coverts.
 Their upperparts are mostly green with a red-brown rump.
 Their chin, throat, and the sides of their neck are grayish with a scaly appearance.
 The center of their belly is red-brown and the rest of their underparts are green.
 Their wing is mostly green with a red shoulder and bluish flight feathers.
 Their tail is red-brown.
 Immatures are similar to adults.